 Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
-If you are growing M. sphaerica indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
+If growing M. sphaerica indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
 If possible, place the pot on the balcony or in the garden for extra light from spring to fall.

 Soil: M. sphaerica requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use commercial cactus potting mixes or create your own potting mix.

-Watering: From spring to fall, water deeply and wait for the soil to dry out before watering again.
+Watering: From spring to fall, water deeply and wait for the soil to dry before watering again.
 Never let the pot sit in water.
 Suspend watering in the winter.